m5stack/aws-iot-kit-tutorials/workshop/content/Intro to Alexa For IoT/Building and Testing AFI/_index.en.md

    ```

 ## Provision the Device
-For the provisioning process, you will need to configure your Wi-Fi network credentials and authorize the application with your Alexa account using ESP Alexa Phone Application.
+To provision the device, you must configure your Wi-Fi network credentials and authorize the application with your Alexa account using the ESP Alexa Phone Application.

 Download the application from your mobile app store.
 [iOS](https://apps.apple.com/in/app/esp-alexa/id1464127534) / [Android](https://play.google.com/store/apps/details?id=com.espressif.provbleavs)